Testing Imprecise Hypotheses: The Gaussian sequence model

 \subsection{Testing under general smooth \texorpdfstring{$\ell_p$}{lp} norms}

 We next consider the tolerant testing problem~\eqref{eq:gaussian_testing_lp} under the $\ell_p$ norms when $p$ is an even integer.
-As discussed in \zcref{sec:overview}, these norms are analytic, and in this case the testing problem is closely related to the corresponding functional estimation problem for all choices of $\epsilon_0$.
+As discussed in Section \ref{sec:overview}, these norms are analytic, and in this case the testing problem is closely related to the corresponding functional estimation problem for all choices of $\epsilon_0$.

 In order to construct upper bounds, we consider a debiased plug-in statistic which was first introduced by \cite{ingsterTestingHypothesisWhich2001}.
-Concretely, let $\tilde{T}_p = \norm{X}_p^p - E_{P_0}\norm{X}_p^p$, and notice that for all even $p>2$, its bias can be quantified exactly as where $k=\floor{p/2}$, $\binom{p}{k} = p \cdot (p-1) \dots (p-k+1) / k!$, $\mu_{p}=E_{Z\sim \Normal(0,1)}|Z|^p$, and $H_{j}$ is the $j$-th probabilistic Hermite polynomial.
+Concretely, let $\tilde{T}_p = \norm{X}_p^p - E_{P_0}\norm{X}_p^p$, and notice that for all even $p>2$, its bias can be quantified exactly as where $k=\lfloor{p/2}\rfloor$, $\binom{p}{k} = p \cdot (p-1) \dots (p-k+1) / k!$, $\mu_{p}=E_{Z\sim \Normal(0,1)}|Z|^p$, and $H_{j}$ is the $j$-th probabilistic Hermite polynomial.
 Thus, we construct a debiased plug-in test by subtracting $r_p(X)$ from the plug-in test and calibrating the resulting statistic

 Since there is no bias–variance trade-off for any smooth $\ell_p$ norm, the debiased plug-in test \citep{ingsterTestingHypothesisWhich2001} achieves fast goodness-of-fit testing when $\epsilon_0 \lesssim \sigma \cdot d^{1/2p}$.
-For $\epsilon_0 \gtrsim \sigma \cdot d^{1/2p}$, even faster rates can be achieved standard deviation of the debiased plug-in estimator \eqref{eq:Tp} becoming negligible with respect to its mean.
-The proof of the following lemma appears in \zcref{sec:upper_bound_lp_even}.
+For $\epsilon_0 \gtrsim \sigma \cdot d^{1/2p}$, even faster rates can be achieved.
+The proof of the following lemma appears in Appendix \ref{sec:upper_bound_lp_even} of the supplementary material.